Tests of Standard Cosmology in Horava Gravity and Bayesian Evidence for a Closed Universe, and the Hubble Tension

+{The constraints of $\Om_\om$ are rather different for models {\bf A} and {\bf B}. $\Om_\om$ is a newly introduced parameter in our models and it has no {\it a priori} known constraint.
+But our results show that $\Om_\om<0$ is preferred at $1.6 \si$ for model {\bf A} so that $\Om_k \Om_\om>0$, whilst poorly constrained for model {\bf B}.} \\

 2. $\Om_k$ is peculiar in two aspects as follows.
-First, the result for model {\bf A} shows higher precision, {\it i.e.}, a narrower MCMC contour (see $\Om_k$ vs. $\Om_m$ in Fig. 1, for example) and, as a result, a closed universe, {\it i.e.}, $\Om_k <0$, is more strongly preferred than in kLCDM (cf. \cite{DiVa:2021}).
-(See Fig. 3 for a comparison with other results {based on a minimal extension to LCDM}).
-This is peculiar because lower precisions (wider distributions) are normally expected with the addition of more parameters, as can be seen in $\Om_b h^2, \Om_r$, and $H_0$ for {\bf A} and {\bf B}, in contrast to kLCDM.
-Second, the correlation between $H_0$ and $\Om_k$ is quite different for {\bf A} or {\bf B} and kLCDM: As $-\Om_k$ increases, {\it i.e.}, the universe tends more towards a closed universe, $H_0$ increases for {\bf A} and {\bf B}, {\it i.e.}, the two parameters are ``anti-correlated", whereas the situation is the opposite for kLCDM.
-This property for $H_0$ resolves the problem of Hubble constant tension in kLCDM \cite{DiVa:2019,DiVa:2020}.\footnote{It is interesting that a similar effect of curvature has been noted earlier in \cite{Ries:2019} (see Fig.4) though it would be hardly justified in the data sets with the CMB, based on GR \cite{Vagnozzi:2020,Vagnozzi:2020dfn}}.
-These peculiar properties seem to be due to the non-linear coupling of $\Om_k$ in the Friedmann equations (\ref{H_eq:Model A}) and (\ref{Model_B}). \\
+First, the result for model {\bf A} shows a higher precision, {\it i.e.}, narrower MCMC contour (see $\Om_k$ vs. $\Om_m$ in Fig. 1, for example) and, as a result, a closed universe, {\it i.e.}, $\Om_k <0$, is more strongly preferred than in kLCDM (cf. \cite{DiVa:2021}).
+(See Fig. 3 for the comparisons with other results {based on a minimal extension to LCDM}) This is peculiar because the lower precision ({\it i.e.}, wider distribution) is normally expected with the addition of more parameters, as can be seen in $\Om_b h^2, \Om_r$, and $H_0$ for {\bf A} and {\bf B}, in contrast to kLCDM.
+Second, the correlation between $H_0$ and $\Om_k$ is quite different for {\bf A} or {\bf B} and kLCDM: As $-\Om_k$ increases, {\it i.e.}, the universe tends more towards a closed universe, $H_0$ increases for {\bf A} and {\bf B}, {\it i.e.}, the two parameters are {\it anti-correlated}, whereas the situation is the opposite for kLCDM.
+This property for $H_0$ resolves the problem of Hubble constant tension in kLCDM \cite{DiVa:2019,DiVa:2020} \footnote{It is interesting that a similar effect of curvature has been noted earlier in \cite{Ries:2019} [see Fig. 4] though it would be hardly justified in the data sets with the CMB, based on GR \cite{Vagnozzi:2020,Vagnozzi:2020dfn}} {(see Fig. {5} for the $H_0$ vs. $\Omega_k$ tension in the measurements of Figs. 2 and 3).} These peculiar properties seem to be due to the non-linear coupling of $\Om_k$ in the Friedmann equations (\ref{H_eq:Model A}) and (\ref{Model_B}). \\